fundakartal/watchlist-react/README.md

 ## ✨ About The Project

-The project was developed with React.js by using Context Api and React Hooks, styled with Tailwind CSS.
+The project was developed with React.js by using Context API and React Hooks, styled with Tailwind CSS.

 ### Tech Stack